What is co-sourcing and how does it help?

 Co-sourcing means more people but not more cost.
 That means you can get more out of your expanded team without having to spend extra on overhead expenses and worker benefits.

-Further, time wasters at work would be negated, and internal staff will be inspired to put in the same amount of work like everyone else.
+Further, time wasters at work would be negated, and internal staff would be inspired to put in the same amount of work as everyone else.

 Lower cost